 The sensor systems use the unit's H.U.D. or the monitor screen to display sensor information, the recording capacity of the unit is five hours of high resolution recording.
-This time can be doubled but a roll 40% Impairment to the player's Intuition must be made to decipher the recorded images.
+This time can be doubled but a roll -20 from the player's proficiency must be made to decipher the recorded images.